 Trigonometric functions, fundamental identities, graphing, solving trigonometric equations, inverse trigonometric functions, complex numbers, and vectors.
-Prerequisites: MAT 097 (or high school equivalent) and MAT 124 with grade of C or higher or concurrent enrollment in MAT 124, or assessment.
+Prerequisites: MAT 097 (or high school equivalent) and credit or concurrent enrollment in MAT 124 with a grade of C or higher, or placement.
 F S Su

-MAT 128 Calculus and Analytic Geometry I 5-0-5
+MAT 128 Calculus and Analytic Geometry I

 (IAI M1 900-1, MTH 901) Derivative and its applications; integral and its applications; limits and continuity; trigonometric, exponential, logarithmic, and hyperbolic functions.
 Credit not given for both MAT 128 and MAT 143.
-Prerequisites: MAT 124 and MAT 125 with grade of C or higher in both or MAT 126 with grade of C or higher or assessment.
+Prerequisites: MAT 124 and MAT 125 with a grade of C or higher in both, or MAT 126 with a grade of C or higher, or placement.
 F S Su